 It is possible to see wild pigs and foxes.
 Flora includes forests of Cork and Pine trees, eucalyptus and an abundance of wild flowers.

-The Portuguese have historically been the intrepid explorers of the world.
+Historically, the Portuguese have been the intrepid explorers of the world.
 In the 15th Century they discovered the sea route to India, via the Cape of Good Hope.
 Vasco da Gama reached India in 1498 and Pedro Cabral, trying to reach India, discovered Brazil two years later (1500).
 Other Portuguese explorers reached the Far East, China and Japan.
 The first circumnavigation of the globe was led by Portuguese navigator Ferdinand Magellan.

 Savouring life slowly is a Portuguese passion, and much of the best is humble - traditional folk festivals; simple, honest food drowning in olive oil; music that pulls at the heart strings, recalling past love and glories; and markets overflowing with fish, fruit and flowers.